risk-first/website/menagerie/Coordination-Risk.md

 The trick is to be able to tell which approach is suitable at which time.
 Everyone is expected to make decisions _within their realm of expertise_: you can't have developers continually calling meetings to discuss whether they should be using an [Abstract Factory](https://en.wikipedia.org/wiki/Abstract_factory_pattern) or a [Factory Method](https://en.wikipedia.org/wiki/Factory_method_pattern), this would waste time.
 The critical question is therefore, "what's the biggest risk?"
  - Is the [Coordination Risk](Coordination-Risk) greater?
 Are we going to suffer [Dead End Risk](Complexity-Risk) if the decision is made wrongly?
 What if people don't agree with it?
 Poor leadership has an impact on [Morale](Agency-Risk#morale-risk) too.
  - Is the [Schedule Risk](Scarcity-Risk#schedule-risk) greater?
 If you have a 1-hour meeting with eight people to decide a decision, that's _one man day_ gone right there:  group decision making is _expensive_.

+![Coordination Risk traded for Complexity Risk, Schedule Risk and Communication Risk](images/kite9/coordination-1.png)

 Hopefully, this model shows how _organisation_ can reduce [Coordination Risk](Coordination-Risk).
 But, to make this work, we need more _communication_, and this has attendant complexity and time costs.
-So, we can draw this diagram of our move on the [Risk Landscape](Risk-Landscape):
+So, we can draw diagram above of our move on the [Risk Landscape](Risk-Landscape):

-![Coordination Risk traded for Complexity Risk, Schedule Risk and Communication Risk](images/kite9/coordination-1.png)

 ### Staff As Agents